Tauvic/DriverAwareness/README.md

 Of all car accidents 94 percent are caused by driver error and 57 percent by distracted driving.
 A driver monitoring system that helps the driver to focus its attention on driving can reduce injuries and damages.

+The driver coach system will check for 3D aspects:

+* Distractions (eating, drinking, phone usage)
+* Driving maneuvers (situational awareness, mirror checking)
+* Drowsiness (tired driver warning)

-**My objective is to convince organisations and companies to develop an affordable personal driving coach to make driving safer.
-Therefore I open sourced this plan and its code and hope organisations will step in and adopt it.**
+**The objective is to make driving safer by developing an affordable personal driving coach.
+Therefore I open sourced this plan and its code and hope others including companies and organisations will step in and adopt it.**

 _You can find the plan in the [project wiki](https://github.com/Tauvic/DriverAwareness/wiki) a link to the [presentation](https://docs.google.com/presentation/d/e/2PACX-1vRHttK1QIrXpzs1W75Ems-VAGZeEljflD4uH83o5VFrHQ5IMb9apDvCATzksJKMjitwCM8x3FE2rOyq/pub?start=true&loop=false&delayms=60000)